Business Integration Solutions SaaS

 Usage

-Typically one would use the arguments that are passed in to query data from the Business Central database and then calculate a return value.
-The functions can only use base types for arguments and return value.
-The functions should be side-effect free.
+Use this task to extend the solution with custom functions for use in expressions.
+Write the functions in standard AL code using familiar constructs for table access and calculations.
+Typically, use the arguments passed in to query data from the Business Central database and calculate a return value.
+Functions can only use base types for arguments and return values.
+Functions must be side-effect free.

 Prerequisites

-• Understanding of Business Integration Solutions and especially the mapping of documents
+- Understanding of Business Integration Solutions and especially document mapping.

 Steps

-3. Either create the codeunit yourself (example below) or use an existing codeunit
+_Exclude_TI-Commonto expose the API. - Either create the codeunit yourself (see example below) or use an existing codeunit.

-4. Implement at least one of the following interfaces
+- Implement at least one of the following interfaces:

-Afer installing your app, an additional set of functions becomes available for use in expressions.
-In case the new functions are not available in the function list in the Expression wizard, a refresh option is available.
-This action will update the internal library with the new functions.
+After installing your app, an additional set of functions becomes available for use in expressions.
+If the new functions do not appear in the function list in the Expression Wizard, a refresh option is available.
+This action updates the internal library with the new functions.

 Conversion

-A conversion tool is available that converts codeunit source files and adds code to expose the functions in the codeunit to the NamespaceInvokable Interface This is available on the Function Library page
+A conversion tool is available that converts codeunit source files and adds code to expose the functions to the NamespacedInvokable interface.
+This tool is available on the Function Library page.

 Steps

-2. Once the codeunit has been uploaded, the system will convert it to use the SaaS version of function handling
+- Once the codeunit uploads, the system converts it to use the SaaS version of function handling.

-3. A confirmation message will be displayed, in which you also get a small snippet of code that needs to be added to your own extension of enum "TICNSInvokable"
+- A confirmation message appears.
+It includes a small snippet of code to add to your own extension of enum

 value(codeunitID; CodeunitName)